jfpatrick/accsoft-gui-rad-comrad/docs/basic/codecentric.rst

            self.layout().addWidget(label)
            layout.addWidget(label)

-Here, we add a :class:`~comrad.CLabel` and connect it to the control system by providing the channel address.
+Here, we add a :ref:`clabel` and connect it to the control system by providing the channel address.